Tiffany-Bergett/Data_projects_TripleTen/E-commerce Company/README.md

 - Includes raw data (Hidden), processed data, data analysis, and pivot tables.
 - Purpose was to analyze the companys' raw transaction logs and turn the event logs into business metrics.

+### Assumptions:
+- The "raw_user_activity" sheet accurately reflects all website activity for the relevant timeframe.
+- Missing values or inconsistencies in the data are minimal and can be ignored.
+- The provided data format (columns, data types) is correct and consistent.

 ### Process:
 I first explored, filtered, and cleaned the data.
 Then I created built a conversion funnel.